-[G:/inetpub/wwwroot/public\html/CA/FortBragg/html/images/FBLUC1803.13.7.11.35114.jpg not found]
+[G:/inetpub/wwwroot/public_html/CA/FortBragg/html/images/FBLUC1803.13.7.11.35114.jpg not found]

 - 1. Maximum sign area.
 Permanent and temporary window signs shall not occupy more than 20 percent of the total window area. - 2.
 Sign location.
 Signs shall be allowed only on windows located on the ground level and second story of a structure frontage. - 3.
 Sign materials.
-Signs shall consist of individual letters, logos, or symbols applied to, stenciled on, or etched into the glass surface; however, Nneon and LCD signs with blinking lights, changing letters, or lighted moving graphics are discouraged. with transparent backgrounds may be hung inside the window glass.
+Neon and LCD signs with blinking lights, changing letters, or lighted moving graphics are discouraged.